ORATCL

 oracols stmt

 Return column names of the current query.
+Names are uppercased with Unicode-aware conversion.

 LOBs

-oralob read lob-handle offset amount
+oralob read lob-handle offset amount — Read as a bytearray.

-Read as a bytearray.
-When inlineLobs is enabled at the connection, orafetch returns raw data instead of handles.
+When inlineLobs is enabled at the connection, orafetch returns raw data instead of LOB handles.
+LOB handles reference the shared connection gate for serialized I/O.

 Async